-For frame relay connections in both tiered and non-tiered networks StrataView Plus provides end-to-end configuration management using the Connection Manager.
-When an IPX or IGX is configured as an Interface Shelf, it can not be reached by the vt command, and frame relay end-to-end connections are configured from StrataView Plus via the Connection Manager over an in-band LAN connection.
-(Note: Telnet can be used to access an interface shelf (e.g., IPX or IGX shelf or AXIS shelf) if a SV+ workstation is not available to provide in-band management.)
+For Frame Relay connections in both tiered and non-tiered networks StrataView Plus provides end-to-end configuration management using the Connection Manager.
+When an IPX or IGX is configured as an Interface Shelf, it can not be reached by the vt command, and Frame Relay end-to-end connections are configured from StrataView Plus via the Connection Manager over an in-band LAN connection.
+(Note: Telnet can be used to access an interface shelf (for example, IPX or IGX shelf or AXIS shelf) if a SV+ workstation is not available to provide in-band management.)

-The only type of IPX and IGX shelf connections supported are frame relay to frame relay connections and frame relay interworking connections.
-However, on the IPX, all types of DAXCONS (connections in and out the same IPX shelf) are supported, voice, data, etc. For Release 8.5, the AXIS shelf includes frame relay interworking connections, ATM connections, CES connections, IMA, and FUNI connections.
+The only type of IPX and IGX shelf connections supported are Frame Relay to Frame Relay connections and Frame Relay interworking connections.
+However, on the IPX, all types of DAXCONS (connections in and out the same IPX shelf) are supported, voice, data, and so on.
+For Release 8.4, the AXIS shelf includes Frame Relay interworking connections, ATM connections, and FUNI connections.